sakshambedi/micrograd/README.md

-# TinyGrad-Homemade: A Learning Journey into Deep Learning Frameworks
+# Petit-Grad: A Learning Journey into Deep Learning Frameworks

 This project is a personal exploration and implementation of a simplified tensor library, inspired by [tinygrad](https://github.com/geohot/tinygrad) and [PyTorch](https://pytorch.org/).
 The primary goal is to understand the fundamental concepts and mechanics behind modern deep learning frameworks by building one from scratch (or, at least, a significant portion of it!).

 ## What is this?

-`tinygrad-homemade` is a Python-based library that provides a `Tensor` object, similar to those found in NumPy, PyTorch, or TensorFlow.
+`petit-grad` is a Python-based library that provides a `Tensor` object, similar to those found in NumPy, PyTorch, or TensorFlow.
 It aims to replicate some of the core functionalities, particularly focusing on automatic differentiation and tensor operations, to gain a deeper insight into their inner workings.

 This is an educational project.
 While the aim is to create functional components, it's not intended to be a production-ready deep learning library.

 ## Current Features

-As of now, `tinygrad-homemade` supports:
+As of now, `petit-grad` supports:

 - **Tensor Creation:**
-  - Creating tensors from Python lists or NumPy arrays.
+  - Creating tensors from Python lists or tuples.
-  - Specifying `dtype` (currently defaults to `np.float32`).
+  - Specifying `dtype` using the `dtypes` class (defaults to `dtypes.float32`).
+Supported dtypes include `float32`, `float16`, `int32`, `int8`, `bool`.
+  - Creating tensors filled with ones (`Tensor.ones()`).
+  - Creating tensors filled with zeros (`Tensor.zeros()`).
-  - Creating empty tensors with `Tensor.empty()`.
+  - _Note: Creating empty tensors (`Tensor.empty()`) is not currently supported in this version._
 - **Basic Mathematical Operations:**
   - Addition (`+`)
   - Multiplication (`*`)